-The Division of Pulmonary and Critical Care Medicine offers an ACGME-accredited fellowship training that allows the trainee to sit for both pulmonary and critical care boards.
+The Division of Pulmonary and Critical Care Medicine offers ACGME-accredited fellowship training that allows the trainee to sit for both pulmonary and critical care boards.

 Fellows may enter one of two tracks: the Clinical Track or the Physician Scientist Track.
 Fellows in both tracks obtain broad-based exposure to a variety of diseases through rotations in UT Southwestern University Hospitals, county facilities, and Veterans Affairs environments.
 All fellows rotate through the very busy MICU's of Parkland Memorial Hospital, St. Paul University Hospital, and the Dallas Veterans Affairs Medical Center, and see patients in the Cardiovascular–Thoracic and Neuro ICU's in UT Southwestern University Hospitals.